tanyaclement/IntroDH/command-line_python_intro.md

     ls

-In OS X, the file path `~/` is a shortcut to the current user’s home directory, which contains the “Documents” and “Downloads” folders users see foregrounded in the Finder.
-From the perspective of the command line, “Desktop” is a directory like any other.
-Let’s `cd` there.
+In OS X, the file path `/` is a shortcut for going into a directory.

-    cd ~/sharedfolder
+    cd /sharedfolder

-> **Tip:** Hold down the Option key and click within the current line to move the cursor.

 #### **3.** Command Line Basics Continued
 Next, let’s create a new directory and brief text file on the desktop.